andymeneely/project-timber-wolf/rules/RULES.md

 ![remote lock](fig_hex_remote_lock_x.png)
 {:.example-right .hexchit .rotate-left}

 You may not enter a tile with a Remote Lock chit on it.

-If you are on a tile with a pressure sensor already (e.g. at the beginning of a heist), you may not ➜🔓👊📷, but you may 💡💰🔍 if actions allow it and 🔊⚠  are still required.
+**Starting Imprisoned**.
+If you are locked within a remote lock tile at the beginning of a heist, you may not ➜🔓👊📷, but you may 💡💰🔍 if actions allow it and 🔊⚠  are still required.

 ![remote lock](fig_hex_server-x.png)
 {:.example-right .hexchit .rotate-right}